New York's 11th congressional district

 The district's character is very different from the rest of New York City.
-It is the only district in the city which leans towards the Republican Party in national elections, and the only one carried by Donald Trump in 2020, who won it with 55 percent of the vote to Democratic opponent Joe Biden's 44 percent.
+It is the only district in the city that leans toward the Republican Party in national elections; indeed, it is the only district of the 12 based in the city with a Cook Partisan Voting Index less than D+20.
+With a PVI of R+10, it is one of the most Republican urban districts in the country.
+It was the only New York City-based district carried by Donald Trump in 2020, who won it with 55 percent of the vote to Democratic opponent Joe Biden's 44 percent.

 Demographics

 According to the APM Research Lab's Voter Profile Tools (featuring the U.S. Census Bureau's 2019 American Community Survey), the district contained about 499,000 potential voters (citizens, age 18+).
 Of these, 64% are White, 15% Latino, 12% Black, and 8% Asian.
 Immigrants make up 29% of the district's potential voters.
 The district has significant Italian-American, Jewish, Irish-American, and Russian-American populations.
 Median income among households (with one or more potential voter) in the district is about $85,200.
 As for the educational attainment of potential voters in the district, 10% of those 25 and older have not earned a high school degree, while 38% hold a bachelor's or higher degree.